jcatrysse/jira2redmine_migration/README.md

 [`redmine_extended_api`](https://github.com/jcatrysse/redmine_extended_api).
 When installed on the Redmine side, it exposes write-capable endpoints for administrative resources that are read-only in core Redmine.
-With the plugin enabled, you can let the push phases of the role, status, and priority migration scripts create the necessary records for you instead of carrying out those steps manually.
+With the plugin enabled, you can let the push phases of the role, status, priority, and tracker migration scripts create the necessary records for you instead of carrying out those steps manually.